10 years a child slave in the middle of Europe

 You are a migrant, gay and a Buddhist.
 Some people have problems with that.

 I was lucky in my life to have met Africans while I was an apprentice in Yugoslavia.
 In the socialist youth working brigades, I met Muslims and people of many different nations and cultures.
 Before that, I thought everybody was either Catholic or atheist.
 I broadened my horizons early in life.
 That's why I enjoy the multicultural environment of Australia.
-I might also mention an experience I have had recently.
+I might also mention an experience I've had recently.
 A primary school teacher visits the same Buddhist centre as I do.
 She told me that my neighbour's daughter, who is her pupil, said at school that she wants to get married and have a family in the future.
 Some want to be fishermen and such.
 One of the boys mentioned that he doesn't want to have a girlfriend.
 And the same little girl said that that's no problem.
 That he can be like her neighbour Ted (biography author), who is so nice and loving to his partner.
 I went to thank the girl’s parents personally for raising such an open child.
 Here in Australia where I am already retired, I drive a bus for the elderly with the help of my life partner Andrew.
 Everybody that we drive around has bought my book, so they must know I'm gay.
 They had no negative comments, which was a pleasant surprise considering they are such an old generation.
 They just worry if we are absent for some time and ask if we're well.
-The book is a success and I am being invited to many conferences, academic gatherings and alike.
+The book is a success, and I am being invited to many conferences, academic gatherings and alike.
 I wrote the book from the heart, so I'm getting positive responses.
 But mostly people say I'm helping them accept their alcoholic parents.
-For many parents, my biography is a reference for discussing with their children what suffering is.
-And let me just say that all profits from this book go to the local centre for the homeless.
+For many parents, my biography is a reference for discussing the notion of suffering with their children.
+And let me just say, that all profits from this book go to the local centre for the homeless.
 I've been cooking there as a volunteer for many years now.

 *Originally the comparison was made to Slovene writer Cankar.
-For international readers to understand the comparison he was replaced with Dostoyevsky’s characters.
+For international readers to understand the comparison, he was replaced with Dostoyevsky’s characters.